Wealth Club – Compelling investments for experienced investors

 Target return

 The service targets a return of between 3% and 4.5% per annum, after fees (excluding initial fees and ongoing commission payments), over the medium term – not guaranteed.
-The target return will be reviewed every 12 months.
+The target return is reviewed every 12 months.

-The annual management charge is only payable if investors have received returns of at least 3% from the trading company in the preceding year.
-Note that the annual fee is charged on an individual trading company basis, so it's possible for the charges to be payable on one company and not another.
+The annual management charge is only payable if investors have received returns of at least 3% in the preceding year.
+Note that the annual fee is charged on an individual trading company basis, so it could be payable on one company and not another.

 Where returns are between 3% p.a. and 4% p.a., the charge is pro-rated between the investor and Downing, to a maximum of 0.5% p.a., which is levied in full when gross returns are 4.0% p.a. or more.
 See example charges below.